 - How long have people been in the roles above you?
 (NB too long and that may be a glass ceiling: too little and it suggests they don’t promote from within)

 There are no jobs and employers for life anymore.
 But unfortunately, applicants are still routinely judged by the number of employer moves they’ve had and whether employers have promoted them.
 If your CV exudes stability in recent years, you can afford a risk here.
-But if not, or you’re returning from a freelance career you should be risk averse.
+But if not, or you’re returning from a freelance career you might need to be more cautious.

 The culture and values of the employer